-Around the World (in 1 Semester and 5 Religions)
+Around the World (in Global Texts and Religions)

-Religious traditions around the world have so thoroughly shaped modern, daily life, from our food and drink, to our music to our political systems.
-Join us for a fascinating look at how understanding of the major religious foundations of the U.S. and other nations can enhance global understanding and the ability to address current individual and national strife.
-Designed for a combination of first-year and second-year students, course readings, class discussions, guest speakers, and field trips will foster students’ leadership as informed global citizens who can recognize, respect, and speak with confidence about religious and non-religious topics.
+Religious traditions around the world have thoroughly shaped the history of world literature and modern daily life.
+Join us for a fascinating look at how understanding of the major religious foundations and classic texts from around the world can enhance global understanding and the ability to address enduring individual and social issues.
+Designed primarily for first-year students, course readings, class discussions, guest speakers, and field trips will foster students’ leadership as informed, well-read, global citizens who can recognize, respect, and speak with confidence about religious and non-religious topics.
 For additional information, please visit the Religious Studies course offerings regarding the Learning Community specific courses. http://www.cla.purdue.edu/religious-studies/courses/index.html

-- First-time beginning or second-year students in any college/school/major
+- First-time beginning students admitted to any college/school/major

 - This LC is available to Honors College participants.

 - If you choose this option, your roommate in most cases will be a member of the LC